mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_hand_to_controller/README.md

 2. Place `XR_APILAYER_NOVENDOR_hand_to_controller.json`, `XR_APILAYER_NOVENDOR_hand_to_controller.dll`, `Install-XR_APILAYER_NOVENDOR_hand_to_controller.ps1` and `Uninstall-XR_APILAYER_NOVENDOR_hand_to_controller.ps1` in the folder created above.
 Also copy any configuration file (eg: `FS2020.cfg`) to that folder.

-3. Run the script `Install-XR_APILAYER_NOVENDOR_hand_to_controller.ps1`.
+3. Run the script `Install-XR_APILAYER_NOVENDOR_hand_to_controller.ps1` by right-clicking on the file, then choosing "Run with PowerShell".
 You will be prompted for elevation (running as Administrator).

-Some people have reported issues with the script failing to run due to some Windows policies.
-For now the workaround to this issue is to create a registry key `HKLM\Software\Khronos\OpenXR\1\ApiLayers\Implicit`, then under this path create a DWORD value with the full path to the `XR_APILAYER_NOVENDOR_hand_to_controller.json` file and a value 0.

 4. (Optional) Start the OpenXR Developer Tools for Windows Mixed Reality, under the *System Status* tab, scroll down to *API Layers*.
 A layer named `XR_APILAYER_NOVENDOR_hand_to_controller` should be listed.